lmorg/murex/docs/parser/brace-quote-func.md

 # `(brace quote)`

-> Write a string to the STDOUT without new line (deprecated)
+> Write a string to the stdout without new line (deprecated)

 ## Description

-Write parameters to STDOUT (does not include a new line)
+Write parameters to stdout (does not include a new line)

 ## Usage